- Products & Solutions

 Karen O’Kane says: “The transfer of Great Yarmouth District Council ICT Services to Norfolk County Council has enabled the District to benefit from our fully managed voice and data services contract with BT.”

-The BT Connect Intelligence service ensures optimum bandwidth use while providing proactive network monitoring tools.
+The BT Connect Intelligence Dynatrace service ensures optimum bandwidth use while providing proactive network monitoring tools.

-Paul Fisher, Assistant Director for Children’s Services at Norfolk County Council, says: “A BT monitoring service based on Compuware Technology provides analyses of how schoolchildren are collaborating, accessing the web, and utilising online learning.”
+Paul Fisher, Assistant Director for Children’s Services at Norfolk County Council, says: “The BT monitoring service provides analyses of how schoolchildren are collaborating, accessing the web, and utilising online learning.”

-Meanwhile, the Children’s Services ICT team will be using the BT On Demand Compute service, which offers a virtual data centre, to centrally run its SIF (systems interoperability framework) and SSO (single sign-on) applications.
+Meanwhile, the Children’s Services ICT team will be using the BT Cloud Compute proposition to centrally run its SIF (systems interoperability framework) and SSO (single sign-on) applications.

 This has been a large, complex, and fast-paced project,” concludes Karen O’Kane.
 “The combined Norfolk County Council and BT team has worked incredibly hard to achieve such success.”